listlessbird/poland-ai-ts-workshop/exercises/07-human-in-the-loop/07.3-approving-hitl-requests/problem/readme.md

 ### An `ActionDecision` Type

 There's a type called `ActionDecision` provided, which is in the form of a discriminated union.
-In one branch of the union, we have a type of approve, and in the other branch, we have a type of reject with the reason for the rejection.
+In one branch of the union, we have a type of `approve`, and in the other branch, we have a type of `reject` with the reason for the rejection.

 ```ts
 export type ActionDecision =